Fayerieeeee/FayeriesManualArchipelagoCollection/Rayman Redemption/README.md

 The apworld expects the player to have a save file with all the levels pre-unlocked.
 This can be done by entering the `19941995` cheat.

-World progression is locked by cages.
-Getting more cages allows the player to enter the next major area.
+World progression is locked by world access items.
 Each level's logic is based on what items are needed for said cages/tokens/giftboxes and proceeding throughout the later sections of a level, so if you can't get past a pit because you need pink rings then the rest of the level's logic will require the pink rings.

-## 📝 Common Progression Items:
+## 📝 Common Progression Items
-- Cages (168)
+- World Accesses (7)
 - Magician Tokens (40)
 - Medallions (30)
 - Shop Bonuses: A combination of the purchaseable upgrades in the shop and Joe's Wares.
-## 📝 NPC Related Progression Items:
+## 📝 NPC Related Progression Items
 - Bzzit Mount: Needed for Bzzit levels, this includes the level right after the Bzzit fight.
 - Pink Rings
 - Pink Springs